rockstor/rockstor-doc/docker-based-rock-ons/jenkins.rst

 These are the **Default Ports** and it is unlikely you will have to alter them.
 The ports shown on your particular install, especially the *Server port* may not be the same as in the following image.
-This depends of what other Rock-ons have already been installed.
+This depends on what other Rock-ons have already been installed.
 Also note that you may have to forward the *Server port* on your network's firewall to the Rockstor system to have internet access to Jenkins's UI.